 It allows you to set limits for certain Apps or App categories.
 If an App or category runs longer than you planned, the icons get greyed out and you can’t use them anymore.
 If you allow it, you can “buy” additional time – but then it’s a conscious decision again!
 It also provides you with usage statistics to get a detailed feeling of where you spend all this screen time.
-You can even plan screen free time – during which only pre-defined apps and calls are possible.
+You can even plan screen-free time – during which only pre-defined apps and calls are possible.

 4. Organize your Apps

-The way you organise and start your apps steers your behaviour.
+The way you organize and start your apps steers your behavior.
 If distractors like Facebook or other social media platforms, or even email, are on your start screen, they constantly quietly scream “open me” … “have a look” … “see what’s new” and “you’re missing something”.
 By re-locating them to the second page or even there into sub-folders you have to make a conscious decision to look for them and open them.
 You can even form a habit of searching for the app you want to use!
-For instance if you want to write a mail, swipe down and search for “ema” – and it will show you the email app.
+For instance, if you want to write a mail, swipe down and search for “ema” – and it will show you the email app.
 By using Apps this way you give the use more value, take a decision and avoid distractions.

 5. Use separate Phone for Work

 Many people use the same phone for work and private life just because it is uncomplicated.
 You don’t have to carry around two phones, you have everything at your fingertips.
-You only have to care about one device when it comes to installing Apps and updates, charging and of course if there is only one device you can only forget one- not two.
+You only have to care about one device when it comes to installing apps and updates, charging and of course if there is only one device you can only forget one- not two.

 That’s about the advantages.
 But what about the disadvantages?
 If you work customer facing you have to be on top of your emails, you have to answer calls.
 Setting the phone on mute or ignoring email notifications can easily lead to problems in your job.
 But what about your private time?
 What about holidays, bank holidays, mornings, evenings and weekends?
-Those notifications, if they are generated by humans or other computers (mailing lists, notifications etc.) drag your attention, create stress and prevents you from switching off.
+Those notifications, if they are generated by humans or other computers (mailing lists, notifications, etc.) drag your attention, create stress and prevents you from switching off.
 By only using one phone you could never do the radical settings mentioned in “1.
 Deactivate Notifications and Badge App Icons” or 2 “Use ‘Do not Disturb’ function” or any other of the mentioned settings.
-For instance you can set your private phone on mute during the day and the company phone during the late afternoon, evening and early morning.
+For instance, you can set your private phone on mute during the day and the company phone during the late afternoon, evening and early morning.

-Also, if the phone rings you can never be sure if it’s a job related call, or maybe a private one.
+Also, if the phone rings you can never be sure if it’s a job-related call, or maybe a private one.
 You HAVE to pick up without knowing for what purpose someone is calling.